Corporate - Other issuesLast reviewed - 14 February 2023

 CbC reports must be filed within 12 months after the end of the fiscal year of the ultimate parent.
 MNE groups with an ultimate parent located outside of Barbados may be required to file the report locally in Barbados in circumstances where the CbC report would not be automatically exchanged with the Barbados Revenue Authority.
 There is a penalty of BBD 10,000 for failure to comply with the filing requirements.

 The deadline for filing of CbC reports for entities with fiscal years ending between 31 December 2021 and 28 February 2022 was extended to 31 March 2023.

-Barbados, in common with a number of other jurisdictions, was required by the European Union (EU) Code of Conduct Group on Business Taxation to introduce economic substance requirements for companies’ tax resident on the island.
+Barbados, in common with a number of other jurisdictions, was required by the European Union (EU) Code of Conduct Group on Business Taxation to introduce economic substance requirements for companies and partnerships that are tax resident on the island.
 As a result, Barbados has introduced economic substance legislation for accounting periods beginning on or after 1 January 2020.
-Barbados tax resident companies carrying on relevant activities will be required to meet an economic substance test.
+Barbados tax resident companies and partnerships carrying on relevant activities will be required to meet an economic substance test.